subbarao515/AI/AI.md

 Document analysis provides locations of text on a page identified by bounding box coordinates.
 It dependent on machine learning models that are trained to recognize data in text

 ### Knowledge mining
 Extracting information from large volumes of often unstructured data

+### Responsible and trusted AI

+**Reliability and Safety** : Ensure that AI Systems operates as they were originally designed, responsed to unanticipated conditions and resist harmful manipulation
+**Accountability**  : Implementing process to ensure that decisions made by AI systems can be overriden by humans
+**Privacy and security** : Provide consumers with information and controls over the collection, use and storage of their data